jarikorhonen/adversarial-iqa/README.md

 Note that we have not included scripts for computing the results for the black-box models, since these rely on third-party implementations.
 However, it is relatively straightforward to modify e.g. Python implementations to produce those results, e.g. as follows:

-# change the right path here
-im_path = 'j:/adversarials/'
+*Change the right path here:* im_path = 'j:/adversarials/'

-# change the filename for the model, e.g. 'hyperiqa_results.csv'
+*Change the filename for the model:* e.g. 'hyperiqa_results.csv'

 with open('j:/results.csv', 'w+') as f:
     for filename in os.listdir(im_path):
         if filename.endswith(".png"):